Asymptotic Momentum of Dirac Particles in One Space Dimension: Free Dirac Particles

 We recall that $P e^{iks} = k e^{iks}$, thus the plane wave $e^{iks}$ is a (pseudo-)eigen function of the operator $P$.
 We can likewise find the eigenvalues and eigenfunctions of the Hamiltonian $H$ (the energy operator in QM), and we find $H \psi = E \psi$ for $\psi = \Phi^\pm_k$, i.e. the energy eigenfunctions are parametrized by a real number $k$ and a sign, and that we have

 In other words, $E = \pm \sqrt{k^2 + m^2}$, i.e. the spectrum of $H$ is the complement of the interval $(-m,m)$ in $\mathbb{R}$.
 The eigenfunctions of $H$ are also plane waves:

 where

-\begin{remark} It is important to note that if we only fix the energy $E$, then there will be {\em two} values of $k$ associated with it: $k = \pm \sqrt{E^2 - m^2}$, and the corresponding wave packets to these two will propagate in opposite directions to each other.
-In what follows we restrict ourselves to just one of them, i.e. we will fix both $E$ and $k$. \end{remark} For the Gaussian wave packet \eqref{Gaussiandata}, we can compute the expected value of $P$ as follows:
+Therefore the pair $(\Theta_{\pm,k},\Omega_\pm)$ represent antipodal points on the Bloch sphere. \begin{remark} It is important to note that if we only fix the energy $E$, then there will be {\em two} values of $k$ associated with it: $k = \pm \sqrt{E^2 - m^2}$, and the corresponding wave packets to these two will propagate in opposite directions to each other.
+In what follows we restrict ourselves to just one of them\edit{.} \end{remark} For the Gaussian wave packet \eqref{Gaussiandata}, we can compute the expected value of $P$ as follows:

 Thus for a Gaussian wave packet initial data, the expected value of the momentum of the wave function is $k_0$ at all times which, together with what we already observed in (\ref{initSchrod}, \ref{initSchrodmom}) justifies why we called the parameter $k_0$ {\em mean momentum}.